dulldesk/dulldesk.github.io/about.md

 ---
 heading: about me
 permalink: /about/
+description: I code.
 ---

-I'm an undergraduate studying computer science at the University of Waterloo.
+I'm studying computer science at the University of Waterloo.
 Sometimes I code; check out some of my [projects](/work/)!

 Some of the languages and tools I am comfortable with are: